We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Collagen is the building block of skin.
 It’s essential for skin elasticity and firmness.
 Your body naturally makes less collagen as you age.

-Rosehip oil is rich in vitamins A and C, which are both necessary for the production of collagen.
+Rosehip oil is rich in vitamin A which is necessary for the production of collagen.
 Rosehip has also

 Rosehip is rich in both polyphenols and anthocyanin, which may help reduce inflammation.
 It also contains vitamin E, an antioxidant known for its anti-inflammatory effects.